materiaraiding/materiaraiding-old/_ultimate/fru.md

 {% include raidplan.html title="P2 - Diamond Dust" link="https://raidplan.io/plan/h521rrvlPhF-ajjp" %}

-After spawning a clone of her self, and flashbanging your monitor, Shiva will rise into the air and spawn 2 large AOEs opposite eachother on the edge of the arena.
+After spawning a clone of herself, and flashbanging your monitor, Shiva will rise into the air and spawn 2 large AOEs opposite each other on the edge of the arena.
 (clarification on clone here)

 These will be followed by another 6 AOEs that fill the edge of the arena but only the first 2 are important and the rest can be ignored.